Fresh Lake Trout

 What are the health benefits of eating lake trout?

-Lake trout is rich in omega-3 fatty acids, which support heart health, reduce inflammation, and may improve cognitive function.
+Lake trout is rich in omega-3 fatty acids, which support heart health, reduce inflammation, and promote brain function.

 Can I freeze lake trout?